AI-for-Dermatology-Team-Ceramide/Dermatology-AI/README.md

 - AJL: Describes specific steps taken to address model fairness.
 Explores the broader potential impact of their work.
 Incorporates creative storytelling technique(s) to make their work accessible.

-## Next Steps & Future Improvements
+## Next Steps and Future Improvements
 - Identifies model limitations, potential improvements, and future directions with strong reasoning.